AndrewJBateman/angular-datastream-table/README.md

 * working local server backend.

+* Updated to latest Angular version.
+Dependencies updated and all errors and dependency conflicts resolved (except [finalhandler minor vulnerability](https://npmjs.com/advisories/836) which has no fix).

 ## Status & To-Do List

-* Status: UI adds employees to the list without refreshing the browser (note: browser for server (port 2000) does have to be refreshed to show the changes).
+* Status: Working front and backend.
+UI adds employees to the list without refreshing the browser (note: browser for server (port 2000) does have to be refreshed to show the changes).

 * To-Do: Look at employee edit function.
 Customise app and add functionality.
 Consider currency pull-down menu for salary input.